 In many of our jobs now we are having to organise international diaries, where there are meetings taking place in two different time zones.
 Many Executive PAs are being requested to manage and organise meetings and meeting rooms that have attendees in different time zones.

 This is more common if you are working at a multinational company and you are organising meetings between countries.
-In this situation telephone and video conferencing facilities are bring used, but all is dependent on the PA’s capability to use Outlook’s advanced diary functions
+In this situation, telephone and video conferencing facilities are being used, but all are dependent on the PA’s capability to use Outlook’s advanced diary functions

-Therefore, you can use Outlook to book the meetings with different time zones.
-This will enable you to control a meetings in two time zones without causing any doubts over the timing of the meeting.
-Therefore, for example we could have a meeting at 12:00 GMT and 09:00 Buenos Aires Time.
+Therefore, you can use Outlook to book meetings in different time zones.
+This will enable you to control meetings in two time zones without causing any doubts over the timing of the meeting.
+Therefore, for example, we could have a meeting at 12:00 GMT and 09:00 Buenos Aires Time.